 The Legend of Zelda: Skyward Sword

-This item is typically among the first items that Link acquires.
+- Boomerang: This item is typically among the first items that Link acquires.
 The boomerang will stun enemies, attach to items, and break pots.
 In Twilight Princess, it causes a mini-tornado that can put out fires and bring small items back to Link.

 Super Smash Bros.